martinjrobins/diffsol/book/src/primer/spring_mass_systems.md

 where \\(v = \frac{dx}{dt}\\) is the velocity of the mass.

-We can solve this system of ODEs using DiffSol with the following code:
+We can solve this system of ODEs using Diffsol with the following code:

 ```rust
 # fn main() {